Clifford "Cliff" Leroy Gibbons (October 23, 1950 - January 6, 2017) -

 Survivors include his wife Carol Gibbons, of Rock Springs, Wyoming, one daughter; Crystal Pennywell and husband Jonathan Pennywell of Fremont, California, one brother; Wallace Gibbons of Central City, South Dakota, one sister, Barbara Gunyan of Rock Springs, Wyoming, two Granddaughters, Makiala Gibbons of Rock Springs, Wyoming and Deshae Pennywell of Fremont, California, seven nephews and two nieces.

-He was preceded in death by his parents, three brothers in-law; Richard Keelin, Kenny Keelin and Ronald Gunyan, and one nephew Donnie Keelin Jr.
+He was preceded in death by his parents, tthree brothers in-law; Richard Keelin, Kenny Keelin and Ronald Gunyan, and one nephew Donnie Keelin Jr.

 Condolences may be left at www.vasefuneralhomes.com